Hezbollah–Israel conflict (2023–present): Outbreak of fighting (October 2023 – March 2024)

 On 19 October, the Lebanese Armed Forces said that one person was killed and another injured after a group of seven Iranian journalists were targeted with machine guns by Israel, although Iranian state media denied the claim and said that all its journalists were "alive and healthy".
-UNIFIL peacekeepers said that one person was killed after civilians were caught in a cross-fire at the border in which the Lebanese Army requested assistance by UNIFIL to deescalate the situation.
-It was requested to Israel to suspend fire "to facilitate the rescue operation".
+UNIFIL peacekeepers said that one person was killed when civilians were caught in a cross-fire at the border.
+The Lebanese Army requested assistance by UNIFIL to de-escalate the situation, and Israel was asked to suspend fire to allow the rescue operation to proceed.
 Israel started evacuating the settlements located close to the border with Lebanon in October 2023 with more than 60 thousand evacuated by April 2024.

 In the early afternoon of 21 October, several rockets were fired from Lebanon toward the Shebaa Farms; there were no injuries.
 The IDF conducted a drone strike on the team of militants that launched the rockets.
 A short while later, anti-tank guided missiles were fired from Lebanon toward Margaliot and Hanita; two foreign workers were injured.
 The IDF conducted airstrikes against the missile teams.
 In the evening, another anti-tank guided missile was fired from Lebanon toward Bar'am.
 One IDF soldier was seriously injured and two others suffered minor injuries.
 The IDF responded with several airstrikes in southern Lebanon, some of which targeted other missile teams preparing attacks.

-The IDF conducted airstrikes against two Syrian military positions on 24 October in southwestern Syria, marking the first time the IDF publicly targeted the Syrian military since the Israel-Gaza war began.
+The IDF conducted airstrikes against two Syrian military positions on 24 October in southwestern Syria, marking the first time the IDF publicly targeted the Syrian military since the Israel–Gaza war began.
 Hezbollah attacked 19 IDF military sites with missiles and artillery shells and fired one-way attack drones at an IDF position for the first time since the conflict began.